What do you want your future generations to know about you?

 Now I am an only child, and later, I will face the dilemma of having two bookcases filled with these mostly plastic albums.
 Space is already at a premium at my house.
 Even if I did keep all of these precious albums, where will they go after I die?
 I know that my situation is not unique.
 This topic I didn’t start thinking about until about two years ago when my elderly neighbors downsized and moved to a smaller home.
 They told me that their children did not want their albums!!
 Some of the albums were apparently from great grandparents.
 I was aghast that the children did not wish to keep those albums.
 Being very sentimental, this is shocking to me.
 I do realize that not everyone wants to know about their ancestors, or perhaps just photos without stories are not compelling enough.
 There is not enough information behind those photos!

 How many of these heavy albums do you have and will have?
 I am afraid to count!!
+I am guilty of having numerous typical photo albums that are filled with pictures without stories that take up a lot of room.
+Where will these end up?

 Nowadays, people keep photos in their phones and the in “cloud.”
-I wonder where those photos will end up in the future??
+I wonder where those “photos” will end up in the future?

-I am passionate about a better way to get those memories down.
+I am passionate about having a better way to get those memories down.
 Look through your photo roll and pick out your favorite pictures.
 Choosing the images could be a family activity.
 PRINT up those photos!
 What to do with those photos?
 I have found the best place to put them is in a simple “album” made from regular letter-sized paper folded in half and stapled along the spine.
 Finally, write about these photos on the pages.
 Seriously it can be that simple!
 As the saying goes: “Done is better than perfect and not done.”
 Yes, it is nothing fancy, but think for a moment…how much do you think your children and grandchildren will care that you did not use decorative paper?
 They will be thrilled to see the select hand-picked photos and to read the stories about them.